 If you find a bug, have a general question or even want to contribute to the Grav project as a whole, you can use the Grav GitHub Issues tracker.
 We are very diligent about responding to issues posted here, and it can provide a useful way to start a conversation with us.
 If you have a specific problem with one of our plugins, themes or skeletons, you can also submit an issue on that repository.

-You can chat with us live on Slack.
-Slack has become synonymous with simple communication.
-We use it for our development team, and we have gotten lots of requests to move from our previous Gitter.im solution to Slack.
-Now we have!
+You can chat with us live on Discord.
+We recently moved from Slack to Discord for our community chat platform, and now hang out there.
 So join us there and get involved with the growing Grav community!